2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 When the meeting concludes, it is time for the venue managers to **tidy up**.
 So, before you leave (and you will generally be among the last to leave, at least initially), consider offering to help the waiters and/or managers.
 This could be as simple as **picking up glasses on a table**; or, if you are near the bar, **bringing them back before you leave**.

-Once you return home, you will most likely have **bitcoin in your eyes** for a few days.
+Once you return home, you will most likely have **Bitcoin in your eyes** for a few days.
 This will be an opportune time to evaluate feedback, for example:

 - sending a message on your communication channels to **thank participants**, and/or sharing links or websites you discussed;